Shatlyk1011/sound-blog/CONTRIBUTING.md

 # Contributing to Sound Blog

 First off, thank you for considering contributing to Sound Blog!
 Contributions from the community help make this project better for everyone.
-We welcome and appreciate all forms of contributions.

 ## What You Can Contribute